DikeChidiadi/ToDoList/Help.md

 # Laravel Installer or Composer not found

-If I want to create a new project in Laravel and an error comes back, I have to download the latest Node.js for it to work
+If I want to create a new project in Laravel and an error comes back, I have to download the latest Node.js for it to work I would need to download the .msi
+After I clicked myself past everything and it says Powershell need to be opened to download everything and it downloaded everything, I would need to close Visual Studio Code and open it again to see if it worked.
+How to see if it worked? -> ```node -v``` and ```npm -v```

 # How to download Tailwind CSS: